SumoLogic/fluentd-kubernetes-sumologic/README.md

 This page describes the Sumo Kubernetes [Fluentd](http://www.fluentd.org/) plugin.

+## Support
+The code in this repository has been contributed by the Sumo Logic community and is not officially supported by Sumo Logic.
+For any issues or questions please submit an issue through GitHub or start a conversation within the [Sumo Logic Community](https://community.sumologic.com) forums.
+The maintainers of this project will work directly with the community to answer any questions, address bugs, or review any requests for new features.

+## Installation

 The plugin runs as a Kubernetes [DaemonSet](http://kubernetes.io/docs/admin/daemons/); it runs an instance of the plugin on each host in a cluster.
 Each plugin instance pulls system, kubelet, docker daemon, and container logs from the host and sends them, in JSON or text format, to an HTTP endpoint on a hosted collector in the [Sumo](http://www.sumologic.com) service.

-**Note** This plugin is community-supported.
-For support, add a request in the issues tab.

 - [Step 1  Create hosted collector and HTTP source in Sumo](#step-1--create-hosted-collector-and-http-source-in-sumo)
 - [Step 2  Create a Kubernetes secret](#step-2--create-a-kubernetes-secret)